-Individuals may not comment to the press or other media about Company business or financial results, the brokerage or financial services industry, the securities markets, employees, or clients, or offer investment perspectives or advice without prior clearance from Corporate Communications.
-All media contacts, requests, or inquiries, whether formal or informal, and irrespective of subject matter, should be referred to Corporate Communications.
+It is important to remember that communications with the press or other media must comply with applicable laws, rules and regulations.
+Individuals may not comment to the press or other media on behalf of the Company about Company business or financial results, the brokerage or financial services industry, the securities markets, or clients, or offer investment perspectives or advice without prior clearance from Corporate Communications.
+All media contacts, requests, or inquiries, whether formal or informal, about this subject matter, should be referred to Corporate Communications.